 Another participant wrote: “The training built my confidence to apply for job’s, fill forms, attend interviews and to transfer the skills I have to another job.”
 And we know that he has found a job and started developing a new career.

-In 2016, we had an average attendance of 35 refugees at each session.
+In 2016, we had an average attendance of 35 refugees at each session and ER4W did not run in 2017 due to staff capacity.